u8sand/js-gpt/README.md

 ### How many years until 32-bit unix timestamps become a problem?
 ![A screenshot of the app in action](./public/demo1.png)

-### How many fibonacci numbers are prime below 1000?
+### What is the product of the prime Fibonacci numbers below 1000?
 ![A screenshot of the app in action](./public/demo2.png)

 ### How many stars on GitHub?